 Your troublesome segments (e.g., infrequent returning customers, looked at the menu online but didn’t purchase, etc.) are experiencing some sort of friction, likely caused by your misappropriation or lack of technology.

 Update your Point of Sale systems to include touchless purchase for those using Apple Pay and similar services.

-The major delivery services (DoorDash, Uber Eats, GrubHub) should also seamlessly integrate into your system and be just as easy to understand for your staff as for your customer.
+The major delivery services (DoorDash, Uber Eats, GrubHub) should also seamlessly integrate into your system and be just as easy to understand for your staff as for your customers.